nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 ## Technical Live

-At this point, with the system having been tested in Production, it is now technically ready to go live.
+At this point, assuming the Provider Testing has been successful, the solution is now technically ready to go live.
 The supplier, service provider and supporting leads e.g. DoS lead, Commisioners etc. can agree a date to start using the solution in Production.

 ### Business Live

-On the agreed date of go-live, the system will be switched on, and end-to-end test run to verify functionality and the service declared live.
-The solution moves from a project into a BAU (Business as Usual) process.
+On the agreed date of go-live, the system will be 'switched on', an end-to-end test run to verify functionality and the service declared live.
+The solution moves from a project into BAU (Business as Usual), supported by all usual processes e.g. Technical Support.

-Depending on the supplier adopted methodolgy, the solution may be monitored and enhanced to support more complex workflows or functional additions.
+Depending on the supplier's adopted methodolgy, the solution may be monitored and enhanced to support more complex workflows or functional additions.
 This is a typcial process within the SDLC (Software Development LifeCycle).